In simple terms, Ethics are the processes, procedures and behaviours that a business adheres to in its daily dealings with its various stakeholders.

 Although BP refuses to accept responsibility and puts the blame on Transocean, the owner and operator of the failed equipment which caused the explosion, I strongly believe that the BP engineering team failed on their risk management.

 They should have routinely assessed the nature and condition of the equipment to see if there were any problems.
-To me its like hiring a vehicle from Rent-A-Car and you as the driver you still expect Rent-A-Car to come and check the oil and petrol level for you.

 From the above cases, it can be seen that there is need for integration between sustainability, ethics and strategy when it comes to business planning.